es-progress/shell/docs/lib/certificate.md

 ## cert-selfsigned

 Create self-signed certificate.
 This could be used as a Root CA certificate.
-Use subject to insert any details about the certificate.
+Use the subject to insert any details about the certificate.

 Subject example: `/C=CountryCode/ST=State/L=City/O=ACME Company/CN=ACME Root CA`.